 - Azithromycin: 1 gram (g) orally once every day

 - Erythromycin base: 500mg orally 3 times every day for 1 week

 - Ciprofloxacin: 500mg orally taken twice daily for 3 days

 It is important to take all the medications according to description by a doctor.
 Do not buy them over-the-counter in chemists and pharmacies.
+If you cannot access a hospital or a doctor where you are, use the Uzima Patient App to consult a doctor online for prescription.
 Untreated or chronic chancroid infections are more difficult to treat because the bacteria can spread to other body parts.